tobemo/Rolling-Regime-Detection/README.md

 ## Known issues
-Numpy's 2. relaese seems to have broken hmmlearn.
+Numpy's 2. release seems to have broken hmmlearn.
 All predicted regimes default to one value only.
 Fixed by downgrading numpy to the latest 1. release: 1.26.4.

 https://github.com/hmmlearn/hmmlearn/issues/557